oberon-lang/oberon-lang.github.io/_posts/2023-12-25-towards-concurrency.md

 Joyce is an interesting language and even allows indirect naming of ports (and thus passing ports as arguments to agents).
 A message type in Joyce can be any known type, but explicitly not including port types (although for no obvious reasons; so Joyce doesn't implement the "channels as first-class values" concept yet, later known from Newsqueak [18] and its successors).

 The language is also interesting because it represents the transition of its author from the monitor concept of the seventies to the ideas of CSP.
 Neither Modula nor Oberon ever made this transition.
-According to his biography, Per Brink Hansen was supposed to design a special-purpose operating system with parallel processes for a real-time application, but soon reached a point where he found himself unable to write a clear description of what he intended, which was the occasion where he started to design a new parallel programming language, and left his former ones behind.
+According to his biography, Per Brinch Hansen was supposed to design a special-purpose operating system with parallel processes for a real-time application, but soon reached a point where he found himself unable to write a clear description of what he intended, which was the occasion where he started to design a new parallel programming language, and left his former ones behind.
 Besides a similar Pascal subset, Joyce and Concurrent Pascal have little in common.

-And as if Brink Hansen wanted to make the paradigm shift even clearer, he went on to design yet another CSP-based programming language called SuperPascal [19].
+And as if Brinch Hansen wanted to make the paradigm shift even clearer, he went on to design yet another CSP-based programming language called SuperPascal [19].
 In contrast to Concurrent Pascal and Joyce, which were used to implement real systems, SuperPascal is conceived a "publication language" for the specification of parallel scientific algorithms.
 Nevertheless, it contains interesting concepts that are worth studying for their reusability in Oberon+.

 In contrast to Joyce, where agent procedures were declared and dynamically started, SuperPascal has a "parallel" and "forall" statement to either denote a fixed number of statements for parallel execution, or a parallel execution of the same statement by a dynamic number of processes.
 As in Joyce, also SuperPascal supports recursive parallel execution.
 Whereas in Joyce ports were declared with implicit channels, channel types are explicit in SuperPascal.
 Another interesting difference is the use of built-in open(), send() and receive() procedures instead of the "+", "!" and "?" operators in Joyce.